Dani3lSun/apex-plugin-apexscreencapture/README.md

 **Works best in modern browsers** [For more informations visit html2canvas](https://github.com/niklasvh/html2canvas)

 ##Changelog
+####1.4 - Added options to pick a border color of your choice / fill the selector´s content with light transparent color (based on border color)

 ####1.3 - Added options to choose a filter of graphical DOM selector / Hide label of graphical DOM selector

 ####1.2 - Added possibility to capture part of screen with a graphical DOM selector (Choose DIV with your mouse cursor)